cydneygoldstein/grc-portfolio/README.md

 # grc-portfolio

-This repository contains sample Governance, Risk, and Compliance (GRC) deliverables designed to demonstrate practical experience in third-party risk, control mapping, risk assessment, policy development, and security documentation.
-Some deliverables have been fictionalized or sanitized and reflect the types of work performed in consulting and GRC-focused environments.
+This repository contains selected cybersecurity and Governance, Risk, and Compliance (GRC) projects that demonstrate practical experience in risk analysis, secure systems planning, and security program support.
+The work reflects hands-on documentation and case-based assessments focused on identifying risk, evaluating controls, and recommending safeguards aligned with organization-specific needs.

-## What This Portfolio Demonstrates

-- Third-party risk assessment
-- Risk analysis and remediation planning
-- Control mapping aligned to NIST 800-53, NIST CSF, ISO 27001, and FERPA
-- Policy and governance documentation
-- Audit-ready evidence tracking and structured reporting

-## Projects
+## Featured Projects

-### 1. Third-Party Risk Assessment
-A sample third-party/vendor risk assessment package that includes vendor profiling, risk ratings, control observations, and remediation recommendations.

-### 2. Risk Register & Control Mapping
-A structured risk register and control matrix showing how identified risks map to relevant security and compliance frameworks.

-### 3. Policy & Governance Deliverables
-Sample governance and policy artifacts designed to support compliance maturity and operational consistency.

-### 4. Web Risk Remediation
+### Web Application Risk Matrix
-A case-study style deliverable showing how public-facing web exposure was identified and reduced through remediation and redesign.

-## Frameworks & Focus Areas

-- NIST 800-53
-- NIST RMF
-- NIST CSF
-- ISO 27001
+This project presents a structured risk matrix for a web application environment.
+It identifies key threats, assesses likelihood and impact, and prioritizes risk to support more informed security decision-making, with industry-specific compliance regulations in mind.

+### Defense in Depth Plan for the Software Development Lifecycle: Case Study
+This project outlines a defense-in-depth strategy for the implementation of a new Software Development Lifecycle (SDLC) in a case-study environment.
+It focuses on layered security controls, governance structure, operational coordination, and protection of critical enterprise systems.

+### Third-Party Software Secure Acquisition Plan: Case Study
+This project provides a secure acquisition plan for a Commercial Off-The-Shelf (COTS) product for the United States Air Force in a case-study environment.
+This plan emphasizes vendor security, lifecycle considerations, procurement risk, and control requirements for acquiring technology in a more defensible and structured way.

+## Skills Demonstrated
+- Third-Party Governance, Risk, and Compliance (GRC)
+- Risk assessment and risk prioritization
-- FERPA
+- Defense-in-depth planning
-- Third-party risk management
+- Secure acquisition and third-party risk considerations
+- Security governance and documentation
-- Control assessments
+- Control evaluation and mitigation planning

-- Policy development
-- Audit readiness
-- Evidence collection
+## Repository Purpose
+This portfolio is intended to showcase cybersecurity and GRC-oriented work products in a clear, organized format.
+Each project folder contains supporting documentation and deliverables related to the assessment or plan described.

 ## Notes

 All materials in this repository are provided for professional portfolio purposes only.
 Client-sensitive information has been removed, and some scenarios have been fictionalized or generalized to preserve confidentiality.
+More projects can be provided upon request.

 ## Contact